realpython/realpython-blog/2014/2014-02-05-primer-on-python-decorators.markdown

 Finally, did you notice that in example three, we executed the sibling functions within the parent functions - e.g, `second_child()`.
 Meanwhile in this last example, we did not add parenthesis to the sibling functions - `first_child` - when called so that way we can use them in the future.
 Make sense?

-## Now, my friend, you are ready to take on decorators!
+Now, my friend, you are ready to take on decorators!

+## Decorators

 Let's look at two examples ...